Majestic Live Oaks

 - CHARACTER - Slightly below average.
 Other than tee pads and hole signage as mentioned in the pro comments, there really isn't anything else.
 No shelter, no benches, no tables, no multiple pin placements or tees, etc. There is good tree shading however with hole (1) being the only exception.

 - 18 AND PARKING - Hole (18) finishes about a 1000 feet from the parking.

-- TIME PLAY - Course is not a quick play, a group of 4 should plan to be here nearly 2 1/2 to 3 hours to complete 18 holes.
+- TIME PLAY - The course is not a quick play, a group of 4 should plan to be here nearly 2 1/2 to 3 hours to complete 18 holes.

 Other Thoughts: A very underrated course in my opinion.
 The course takes a big hit due to the area it's in, but I've yet to have any issue at the 10 times or so that I've played here.
 In addition, a lot of the older reviews knock it for natural tees and navigation, and rightfully so.
 However, both of those issues have been fixed now.
 If you live in the Tampa Bay metro, be sure to play this course at least once.
 Definitely worth a look see if you are from out of town and you like the longer courses.

 3 Helpful / 1 Not